DETROIT, Feb 14 Toyota Motor Corp will pay $29

 lost value on their cars due to sudden, unintended acceleration.

-As part of Thursday's deal, Toyota will also continue its
+As part of Thursday's deal, Toyota will also maintain its

 rapid-response centers and quality field offices in the United

-States to reimburse Toyota drivers affected by its recalls for
+States to recoup Toyota drivers affected by its recalls for the

 The move is another step by Toyota to move past its safety